edmundmiller/edmundmiller.dev/src/content/post/pixi-bioinformatics.md

 ### One way to install it just about everywhere

-Problem: Which way should you install?
+Problem: Which way should you install conda?

 - Anaconda
 - miniconda